 EPA has developed a separate Q&A that discusses in greater detail the e-Manifest User Fee Rule and its authorization requirements.

 No. When the Congress authorized the creation of an e-Manifest system, it provided that e-Manifest would go into effect federally in all states on the system launch date determined by EPA, regardless of any state's rule adoption or authorization status.
-EPA has announced that e-Manifest will launch on June 30, 2018, which coincides with the effective date of the e-Manifest rules.
+EPA launched e-Manifest on June 30, 2018, which coincides with the effective date of the e-Manifest rules.
 Thereafter, as states adopt state law counterparts to EPA's e-Manifest requirements and obtain program authorization from EPA, the states may assume implementation and enforcement responsibilities for those parts of the e-Manifest program that are delegable to states.

-- 5. Will states continue to collect paper manifests after e-Manifest launches?
+5. Can states continue to collect paper manifests after e-Manifest launches?

-States may continue to collect generator or transporter copies of paper manifest after e-Manifest launches, as EPA does not plan to collect and process the generator and transporter copies of paper manifests in e-Manifest.
+States may continue to collect generator or transporter copies of paper manifest after e-Manifest launches, as EPA does not collect and process the generator and transporter copies of paper manifests in e-Manifest.
 This includes generator copies of any paper manifest signed by the generator, including hybrid manifests where the generator signs on paper.
-However, after e-Manifest launches on June 30, 2018, the receiving facility copies of manifests may only be collected by e-Manifest, and not directly by the states.
-States will obtain their receiving facility data from the e-Manifest system rather than from the facilities.
-For electronic manifests, the EPA system will collect and retain all handler copies from generators, transporters, and receiving facilities.
+However, after e-Manifest launched on June 30, 2018, the receiving facility copies of manifests may only be collected by e-Manifest, and not directly by the states.
+States can obtain their receiving facility data from the e-Manifest system rather than from the facilities.
+For electronic manifests, the EPA system collects and retains all handler copies from generators, transporters, and receiving facilities.
 Since states can obtain any handler copy of an electronic manifest from the e-Manifest system, states cannot require generators or other waste handlers to supply a paper or other copy of electronic manifests directly to the states.

-6. When will states have access to the e-Manifest data?
+6. When will states have access to the e-Manifest data once submitted?